 Although Israeli strategists say this might be a viable option, several experts doubt that Israel has the capability to make such action sufficiently effective to justify the risks.
+Israel's air force is capable but far smaller than that of the United States, and could require overflight of several countries not likely to support Israeli action, such as Iraq.
 U.S. military leaders are said by observers to believe that an Israeli strike would inevitably draw the United States into a conflict with Iran but without the degree of planning that would be needed for success.
 Others believe Israel may also calculate that a strike would hurt the Green Movement's prospects.

-Likely Iranian Reactions65
+Likely Iranian Reactions66

 Some officials and experts warn that a U.S. military strike on Iran could provoke conventional or, of even more concern, unconventional retaliation.
-As Iran sees and hears growing consideration of such possibilities, Iran's military leaders have, in mid-2010, stressed its willingness and ability to retaliate in the Gulf and cause the West economic difficulty.
+In the aftermath of the November 2011 IAEA report release, the Supreme Leader of Iran explicitly warned of retaliation if any military action were taken against Iran.
+Iran's military leaders have, in mid-2010, stressed its willingness and ability to retaliate in the Gulf and cause the West economic difficulty.
 Iran has repeatedly stated it is capable of closing the Strait of Hormuz and would do so, if attacked.
-Such conflict is likely to raise world oil prices significantly out of fear of an extended supply disruption.
-Others say such action would cause Iran to withdraw from the NPT and refuse any IAEA inspections.
+Such conflict is likely to